FabricLabs/sensemaker/DEVELOPERS.md

 1. Pull Requests should be the smallest possible set of changes implementing the desired feature.

 ## Overview
+The project is primarily built in JavaScript, running Node.js on the server and leveraging React on the client side.

 - Coordinator: the Node.js master process
   - HTTPServer
   - FabricNode